Immune thrombocytopenic purpura: Pregnancy

-It is recommended that pregnant women with thrombocytopenia or a previous diagnosis of ITP should be tested for serum antiplatelet antibodies.
-A woman with symptomatic thrombocytopenia and an identifiable antiplatelet antibody should be started on therapy for their ITP which may include steroids or IVIG.
-Fetal blood analysis to determine the platelet count is not generally performed as ITP-induced thrombocytopenia in the fetus is generally less severe than NAIT.
+It is recommended that pregnant women with thrombocytopenia or a previous diagnosis of ITP be tested for serum antiplatelet antibodies.
+Indications for treatment of pregnant people with ITP include the presence of bleeding, platelet counts less than 20-30,000, planned procedures (such as an amniocentesis), and raising platelet levels prior to delivery (the minimum platelet level for a vaginal delivery is 30,000 and for a cesarean section is 50,000).
+Rarely, a platelet transfusion may be needed to facilitate safe delivery.
+First line therapies for ITP include steroids such as prednisone, IVIG or both.
+Second line therapies (usually used in those in whom first line therapies fail and thrombocytopenia persists) include rituximab, thrombopoetin receptor agonsists (such as romiplostim), or a splenectomy.
 Platelet transfusions may be performed in newborns, depending on the degree of thrombocytopenia.
+IVIG and steroids (methylprednisolone) may also be given to raise the platelet counts.
 It is recommended that neonates be followed with serial platelet counts for the first few days after birth.
+Ultrasound or MRI are also recommended for severely thrombocytopenic infants to rule out a brain bleed.

 History

 After initial reports by the Portuguese physician Amato Lusitano in 1556 and Lazarus de la Rivière (physician to the King of France) in 1658, it was the German physician and poet Paul Gottlieb Werlhof who in 1735 wrote the most complete initial report of the purpura of ITP.
 Platelets were unknown at the time.
 The name "Werlhof's disease" was used more widely before the current descriptive name became more popular.
 Platelets were described in the early 19th century, and in the 1880s several investigators linked the purpura with abnormalities in the platelet count.
 The first report of a successful therapy for ITP was in 1916, when a young Polish medical student, Paul Kaznelson, described a female patient's response to a splenectomy.
 Splenectomy remained a first-line remedy until the introduction of steroid therapy in the 1950s.